Shenyang J-35

-The Shenyang J-35 (歼-35 (jiān-sānwǔ)) is a series of Chinese single-seater, twin-engine, all-weather, stealth multirole combat aircraft manufactured by Shenyang Aircraft Corporation (SAC), designed for air superiority and surface strike missions.
+The Shenyang J-35 (歼-35 (jiān-sānwǔ)), also known as the Cloud Dragon, (Note: Chinese: 蓝鲨 (Lán shā, blue shark) and 云龙 (Yún lóng, cloud dragon); the two designations were given for J-35 and J-35A by the PLA Navy and the PLA Air Force, respectively.) is a series of Chinese single-seater, twin-engine, all-weather, stealth multirole combat aircraft manufactured by Shenyang Aircraft Corporation (SAC), designed for air superiority and surface strike missions.
 The aircraft has two variants, a land-based variant designed for the People's Liberation Army Air Force (PLAAF), and a carrier-based variant optimized for catapult-assisted takeoff (CATOBAR) for the People's Liberation Army Naval Air Force (PLANAF).
 The aircraft is also promoted for export.
-It is the first fifth-generation fighter in the world to have been launched from an aircraft carrier using an electromagnetic catapult (EMALS).
+It is the first fifth-generation fighter in the world to have been launched, in 2025, from an aircraft carrier using an electromagnetic catapult (EMALS).

 The aircraft was developed from the FC-31 Gyrfalcon (鹘鹰 (Hú yīng)), a stealth aircraft prototype that served as a demonstrator aiming to secure potential export customers after SAC lost the J-XX bid to the Chengdu Aircraft Industry Group's J-20.
 SAC, however, kept the project going via private funding, and later the People's Liberation Army, particularly the PLA Navy Air Force, took an interest in the FC-31 project, leading to the prototype being further developed with a catapult launch bar and folding wings, and the revised variant took flight on 29 October 2021.
 A land-based variant emerged in 2023 and was officially debuted ahead of the 2024 China International Aviation & Aerospace Exhibition, receiving the designation J-35A.

 On 3 September 2025, Chinese state media China Daily announced the J-35 and the J-35A to be part of the aircraft fleet of the PLA Navy and the PLAAF.
-The introduction of the J-35 makes it the second Chinese fifth-generation fighter (after the Chengdu J-20) and China the only country other than the United States to use two types of stealth fighters.
+The introduction of the J-35 makes it the second Chinese fifth-generation fighter (after the Chengdu J-20), and China the second country to use two types of stealth fighters, the other being the United States, operating the F-22 and F-35.